paroi-tech/ladc/README.md

-# rdbc
+# mycn

-Relational Database Connector.
+My Database Connector.

-This is a layer upon connectors like \"sqlite3\", that adds:
+This is a layer upon connectors to relational databases like \"sqlite3\", that adds:

-1. A common way to access to relational databases (like JDBC for Java or PDO for PHP);
+1. A common way to access to relational databases (like _JDBC_ for Java or _PDO_ for PHP);
-1. A pool of connections in order to allow transactions;
+1. A pool of connections in order to allow transactions in an asynchronous context;
 1. A way to improve your connector with SQL query builders.

 ## Context